Here's a fact for you...

 Blue Marine Foundation is working to

-rethink how we fish
+Rethink how we fish

-BLUE is working with the local fishing community and the Berwickshire Marine Reserve to implement a sustainable fishery that benefits marine wildlife and the local community.
+Blue Marine is working with the local fishing community and the Berwickshire Marine Reserve to implement a sustainable fishery that benefits marine wildlife and the local community.

 Explore the Berwickshire Marine Reserve, where kelp forests grow thick and wild and soft corals and anemones carpet rocky reefs.
 The converging cold and warm water currents support an unusual diversity of marine life, from Arctic wolf fish and pods of bottlenose dolphins to cup corals.